rajanjha10/CP-Solution-Approach/Codechef Certification/Foundation/Dynamic Programming/DBOY.md

   ######

-  The sum is a variation of Minimum coin change problem.
+  This problem is a variation of Minimum coin change problem.
 How many coins do we need to make a change.
 Similary how many times do we need to fill the tank in order to gain exactly x litres of fuel.

   We double all the values in h[] to account for return journey and find the maximum fuel required.
 We use dp[] to store the best result.
 We Iterate through all the values upto m and for each value of i less than equal to m we check all values of a[j] (j = 0..n) and if `i+a[j]` is less than equal to m then we assign it the minimum value between it's current value and dp[j]+1;